liya2017/axon-docs/docs/getting-started/for-contributor/storage.md

 <img src={useBaseUrl("img/for-contributors/Fig2 storage module design.png")}/>

-*Figure 2.
-The design of Axon’s storage module and other related components*
+<p class="axon-anno">Figure 2.
+The design of Axon’s storage module and other related components</p>

 Storage module connects memory or databases through the adapter pattern, as shown in the diagram above.
 This adapter plays a central role in data decoupling.
 First, it decouples Axon from other databases.
 When new databases are added, you only need to implement their corresponding traits.
 As soon as they are abstracted into a trait, other Axon modules can interact with Axon's database.